qua-platform/qua-qsim/README.md

 ### 4. Simulate!

-The final step is to run the simulation and visualize the results.
-This involves using Qua-Qsim to simulate the QUA program and then plotting the resulting data to observe the Rabi oscillations.
+Run the simulation and visualize the results.
+Use Qua-Qsim to simulate the QUA program and plot the resulting data to observe the Rabi oscillations.

 ```python
 import numpy as np